Emergency paramedic; application for permission to use the professional title with training from a third country.

 Additional costs may arise (e.g. for translations, certifications or compensatory measures).
 These costs vary individually.

 You can take legal action (e.g. file an objection) against the decision of the responsible office within a certain period.
 The decision will then be reviewed.
-Details on this can be found in the information on legal remedies at the end of your decision.
+Details on this can be found in the appeal instructions at the end of your decision.

 We recommend that you first talk to the responsible office before taking legal action against the decision.